JustinSciortino/SOEN342-Project/Iterations/Iteration_2/Contracts.md

 1. Client/Instructor instance is deleted from the system. (instance deletion)
 2. Client/Instructor instance is deleted from the database
-3. Association between Client/Instructor and Booking/Offering broken. (association broken)
+3. Client association with minor broken (association broken)
-4. Offering instance associated with the Instructor is cancelled and all bookings instance associated with the Offering instance are cancelled (association broken)
+4. Client minors deleted (instance deletion)
+3. If a Client is deleted, delete all client (and associated minors) bookings and make Offering availble if it was previously Not-Available (instance modification)
-5. All Booking instances associated with the Client are broken (association broken) and deleted (instance deletion)
+5. Client (and associated minors) bookings are deleted (instance deletion and association broken)
+4. If a Instructor was deleted, break all associated Offerings (association broken), delete all associated Offerings (instance deletion), delete client bookings associated with any deleted Offering

 # Contract CO6: Create Offering

-**Operation: create_offering(location: Location, capacity: int, timeslot: Timeslot, offering_type: LessonType, specialization: SpecializationType)**
+**Operation: create_offering(lesson: Lesson, instructor: Instructor)**

 **Cross References: Create Offering**

 **Pre-conditions:**

 1. A session with the database exists and is active
-2. The location parameter is a valid existing Location instance
-3. The capacity is a valid integer, greater than zero and less than or equal to the Location instance capacity
-4. The timeslot parameter is a valid Timeslot instance
-5. The timeslot instance does not conflict with the Location instance's Schedule instance consisting of a list of Timeslot instances
-6. The offering_type parameter is a non-empty and a valid type of LessonType
-7. The specialization parameter is a non-empty and a valid type of SpecializationType
+2. The lesson and instructor parameters are non-empty and are of valid type
+3. No time conflicts exists between the Lesson's timeslot and the instructors schedule of offerings they will teach

 **Post-conditions:**

 1. Offering instance offering is created (instance creation)
-2. Association formed between offering and timeslot (association formed)
+2. Association formed between Offering and Lesson as well as Offering and Instructor (association formed)
-3. Association formed between offering and location (association formed)
-4. offering.type was set to offering_type (attribute modification)
-5. offering.specialization was set to specialization (attribute modification)
-6. timeslot is added to the Location instance's Schedule.timeslots (attribute modification)

 ---

-## Contract CO9: Remove Instructor from Offering
+## Contract CO7: Remove Instructor from Offering

 **Operation**: `remove_instructor_from_offering(self, instructor, offering: Offering)`